 Please also note that Sign Language Interpreters must be requested 4 weeks prior to the start of a semester to allow for sufficient staffing arrangements.

 Reasonable accommodations are identified on a case-by-case bases.
 Eligibility will be determined by the barriers encountered by the individual based on the functional impact of one’s disability or condition.
 Examples of accommodations that may be approved to SCTCC students include: alternative testing (including extended time, and reduced distraction environments), note taking, assistive technology, sign language interpreting, alternate format textbooks, and reduced credit load.
 This is not an exhaustive list.
 Other accommodations may be available as barriers are identified.
+Accommodations received in high school do differ some from those accommodations available in college.
+For example, modified tests or assignments (less answers to choose from on tests or shorter assignments) are NOT given.
+Utilizing notes on tests or quizzes is NOT an accommodation in college unless an instructor offers using notes to the whole class.
+A majority of tests/quizzes will be taken without notes in college.
+Please ask the Accessibility Services Coordinator about these differences when you meet to establish your accommodation plan.

 Adaptive Furniture/Seat Location